Understanding Diabetes: Diabetic Neuropathy | InVite Health

 In the head, the cranial nerves control things like facial muscles, eye movements, and even some gut and heart functions via the vagus nerve.
 Quite often, the manifestation of cranial neuropathy are changes in eye function because the oculomotor nerve is affection.
 Diplopia, double vision, is the most common symptom.

-Of all of the changes an individual might face with diabetes, neuropathy is probably the most annoying and most troubling in terms of the effect on your daily quality of life.
+Of all of the changes an individual might face with diabetes, neuropathy is probably the most bothersome and troubling, in terms of the effect on your daily quality of life.
 Due to many neurological implications of diabetic neuropathy, many nutrients are suggested to help balance and support the body.

 A nutritionist may suggest these nutritional components in addition to a healthy diet and lifestyle: